 - White Collar Crime

-In addition to completing the curriculum referenced above, a student must also complete an academic research paper of high professional quality concerning criminal justice issues.
-The student must receive advance approval of his or her topic from a Criminal Practice faculty member.
+In addition to completing the curriculum referenced above, you must write a high quality professional academic research paper concerning criminal justice issues.

 A full list of requirements and procedures is available to current students in MyLaw.
 The information contained on this page is only a summary of the academic requirements.